trilinos/Trilinos/packages/zoltan2/test/data/README.txt

+Test data:

+simple.* is borrowed from Zoltan.

-This test data was obtained from the
+The other test data was obtained from the
 University of Florida sparse matrix collection.